 To make your visit even more special, we've created some fun family activities that you may want to download or print off before you arrive.
 From the sounds of nature bingo to top tips on making your own mini nature documentary.

-Looking for more ideas of what to do with the family this autumn?
+Looking for more ideas of what to do with the family this winter?
 From our top recipes to bake with the kids at home, to nature activities that can be enjoyed in our garden to yours.
 Why not see what takes your fancy?

 From the Norfolk coastline with its abundance of wildlife to the houses and gardens at Blickling, Felbrigg and Oxburgh Hall, Norfolk's popularity is well deserved.
 The landscaped parkland at Sheringham Park and the wide expanse of the Norfolk Broads is well worth a visit too.